List of UEFA Champions League hat-tricks

 Lionel Messi jointly holds the record for most hat-tricks.
 He and Robert Lewandowski are also the only players to score four or more goals on multiple occasions.

 Cristiano Ronaldo is the joint record holder for the most Champions League hat-tricks with eight.
 He is the only player to score three hat-tricks in one season.

-Since the rebranding of the European Champion Clubs' Cup as the UEFA Champions League in 1992, 118 different players from 38 countries have scored three goals or more in a single match (a hat-trick) on 166 occasions, representing 55 clubs from 17 leagues.
+Since the rebranding of the European Champion Clubs' Cup as the UEFA Champions League in 1992, 124 different players from 38 countries have scored three goals or more in a single match (a hat-trick) on 173 occasions, representing 56 clubs from 17 leagues.
 The first player to achieve the feat was Juul Ellerman, who scored three times for PSV Eindhoven in a 6–0 victory over Žalgiris on 16 September 1992.
-Lionel Messi and Cristiano Ronaldo have scored three or more goals in a match eight times each in the Champions League, more than any other player, followed by Robert Lewandowski with six, and Karim Benzema and Kylian Mbappé, with four each.
+Lionel Messi and Cristiano Ronaldo have scored three or more goals in a match eight times each in the Champions League, more than any other player, followed by Robert Lewandowski with six, and Kylian Mbappé, with five.

-Eighteen players have scored four or more goals in a match; of these, only Messi and Lewandowski have achieved this more than once.
+Twenty players have scored four or more goals in a match; of these, only Messi and Lewandowski have achieved this more than once.
 Only Messi (on 8 March 2012 against Bayer Leverkusen), Luiz Adriano (on 21 October 2014 against BATE Borisov) and Erling Haaland (on 14 March 2023 against RB Leipzig) have scored five goals in a match.
 Only Ronaldo (four times), Mbappé (three times), Messi, Lewandowski, and Benzema (twice each) have scored multiple hat-tricks in the knockout phase.
 Only Lewandowski has scored a hat-trick for three clubs (Borussia Dortmund, Bayern Munich and Barcelona), with a further fourteen players having scored hat-tricks for two clubs.